Sunburn and Children

 Have your child take a cool bath or use cool compresses on the sunburned area.

 Give your child acetaminophen or ibuprofen for discomfort and fever.
 Be sure to follow the directions on the container.
+Never give aspirin to children.

 Keep your child out of the sun until the burn is healed.